 The bottom line on environmental issues is probably best summarized by Todd Rose, a sales manager and trainer for Springfield, Illinois-based Solomon Colors/Brickform, when he observes, “My customers base their choices mostly on color availability.”

-Probably beyond color, one thing contractors should consider when weighing the advantage of a particular stain is the concrete on which it’s going to be applied.
+Beyond color, there is one thing contractors should consider when weighing the advantage of a particular stain.
+And that is the concrete you are applying it on.
 Acid-based stains can be a bit temperamental both early and late in the game.

-“Over 100 years, there’s going to be very little of that chemical left in the concrete, so it can have an impact on how dark or deep your colors become,” he says.
+“Over 100 years, there’s going to be very little of that chemical left in the concrete.
+This can have an impact on how dark or deep your colors become,” he says.

-Solomon Colors’ Rose stresses that it’s always a good idea to do a test area on every job to help eliminate those surprises.
+Solomon Colors’ Rose stresses that it’s always a good idea to do a test area.
+He recommends doing this on every job to help eliminate those surprises.
 He also says he never does an acid-based stain job without having the corresponding water-based stain on hand, as well.

 “If something happens to the slab — say the plumber has dropped some of the threading liquid they use on pipes — it’s very difficult to get an acid stain to react with it,” Rose says.
 “By having a corresponding water-based stain on hand, you can still stain the concrete.”